text2vec-openai

 }

-Because you will be getting embeddings based on your own API key, you will be dealing with rate limits applied to your account.
-If you have a low rate limit set, Weaviate will output the error message generated by the OpenAI API.
-You can request to increase your rate limit by emailing OpenAI directly on support@openai.com
+If you exceed your rate limit, Weaviate will output the error message generated by the OpenAI API.
+You can request to increase your rate limit by emailing OpenAI at support@openai.com

 describing your use case with Weaviate.